Lord Sunday: This book

 In his fall, Arthur uses the 'Improbable Stair', a magical way of transport, but because he was falling, he ends up in a random place in the universe where he gets attacked by insect-like creatures.
 Meanwhile, his imprisoned ally Suzy convinces her forgetful guard Giac to let her free and accompany her to the Incomparable Gardens.

 On Earth, while Arthur's friend Leaf is dealing with the aftermath of a nuclear strike, a powerful servant of Sunday's forces her to come with him to the House.
 Sunday intends to use her and Arthur's mother as hostages.
 When they arrive, the 'Front Door', a room that acts as the entrance of the House, is being overwhelmed by creatures called 'Nithlings', who kill the 'Lieutenant Keeper of the Door', causing the role of Lieutenant Keeper to fall on Leaf, who then cannot be forced to leave the 'Front Door', so the servant goes back to Sunday to report his failure.

 With extreme effort, Arthur manages to get out of his precarious position using the 'Improbable Stair'.
 He thinks he's arrived in his bedroom on Earth and he finds his mother in the house, but she cannot see him and he has no way to interact with her.
 Then a boy comes in, whom Arthur forces to take him out of this copy of his house.
 The boy then reveals himself to be Sunday in disguise and Arthur is imprisoned.
 However, he manages to make a toy elephant come to life, which he sends to retrieve his confiscated Keys.
 When they finally arrive, he is able to free himself.
 He battles with Sunday, who is also facing the combined forces of Saturday and the 'Piper', an independent powerful House creature.
-They battle moves to the location of the last part of the Will, which is in the form of an apple tree locked in a golden cage.
+The battle moves to the location of the last part of the Will, which is in the form of an apple tree locked in a golden cage.
 Arthur's ally the Mariner opens the cage at the cost of his life, and the freed Will fragment traps Sunday while Arthur claims the seventh Key.